O Zhang: Daddy and I

 Zhang's next series, Daddy and I, concerns itself with adolescent adopted Chinese girls and their adoptive American Caucasian fathers in New York, New Jersey, Connecticut and Oregon.
 Since 1991, when China loosened its adoption law, American families have adopted more than 55,000 Chinese children, almost all girls.

-Zhang, in a speech given on WPS1 Art Radio, P.S.1 Contemporary Art Center on March 27 of 2008, discusses what questions motivated her to move forward with the Daddy and I project.
+Zhang, in a speech given on WPS1 Art Radio, P.S.1 Contemporary Art Center on March 27, 2008, discusses what questions motivated her to move forward with the Daddy and I project.
 She states: